New Book · Coming September 2026

 John Fanous

-Leadership Coach · Pastor · Systems Thinker
+Leadership Coach · Author · Systems Thinker

 John Fanous is a leadership coach, pastor, and the founder of Lumis Coaching — an executive coaching practice built on the Predictable Success framework.
 For over two decades, he has worked with founders, CEOs, and ministry leaders to help them build businesses and organizations that don't depend entirely on them.